-The Bulletin is protected by copyright, and may not be reprinted or shared online in whole or in part without the express written consent of the GFO.
-Send all requests to firstname.lastname@example.org.
+The Bulletin is protected by copyright and may not be reprinted or shared online, in whole or in part.
+Send any inquiries to email@example.com.

 GFO Bulletin Index of Names

 Call for Articles

 The Bulletin Editorial Group invites readers to submit research articles, essays and reviews for publication in the Bulletin.

 We look for articles that are of interest to members of the GFO and those that encourage the sharing and research of family history.
 We appreciate articles about families with Northwest connections, but welcome articles with any geographic focus.
 Possibilities include but are not limited to:

 - memoirs and biographical sketches